tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/功能特性问题_intl_en.md

 ### Does Tencent Cloud CDN support global acceleration?
 Yes.
-Tencent has built nodes for over a decade.
+Tencent has been building nodes for over a decade.
 Tencent Cloud CDN offers over 1,000 overseas nodes in more than 50 countries and regions to help your business go global seamlessly.

 ### After connecting to CDN, do changes need to be made on the origin server for the acceleration service to take effect?
-No. To achieve a better acceleration result, however, you are recommended to assign static and dynamic files to different domain names and only accelerate static resources.
+No. To achieve a better acceleration result, however, we recommend you assign static and dynamic files to different domain names and only accelerate static resources.

 ### Does Tencent Cloud CDN support cross-origin access?
 Yes.
 If cross-origin access is needed for your website, simply configure the `Access-Control-Allow-Origin` field on your website or configure cross-origin headers for your domain name in the CDN Console.
 For more information, please see [HTTP Header Configuration](https://intl.cloud.tencent.com/document/product/228/35320).